vembubalaji/katacoda-scenarios/learn-k8/step1.md

 ## Check out the cluster information

-First let's ensure cluster is running, so please run:
+First let's ensure cluster is running, for this, run:
 `kubectl cluster-info`{{execute}}

 Then let's query the K8s API to find out the nodes running in the cluster: